enrico-dev/enrico/doc/source/methodology.rst

 * Nek5000 is domain-decomposed.
 Hence, data fields (such as temperature) are distributed across among MPI ranks in the Nek5000 communicator.
-For most of these fields (including temperature), there is no arrays that contain data for the entire domain.
+For most of these fields (including temperature), there are no arrays that contain data for the entire domain.
-* OpenMC is not domain-decomposed.
+* OpenMC is domain-replicated.
 Hence, the data fields of interest (such as heat sources) are replicated on each MPI rank in the OpenMC communicator.

-To transfer this data, ENRICO employs a MPI gather and scatter routines.
+To transfer this data, ENRICO employs MPI gather and scatter routines.

-Figure :numref:`data_exchange_01` shows the general pattern for gathering distributed data from Nek5000 to OpenMC.
+:numref:`data_exchange_01` shows the general pattern for gathering distributed data from Nek5000 to OpenMC.

 * In the Nek5000 ranks (bottom), each rank contains a data buffer for its local subdomain.